RIBA responses to government consultations on housing and planning

 We support many aspects to the government's proposed approach, such as the removal of beauty references in the NPPF, measures for better cross-boundary cooperation, and the release of grey belt land for development.
 However, we recommend that more must be done to deliver high-quality, sustainable homes, promoting the use of architects, increasing local planning authority capacity, reinstating the five-year housing land supply, and ensuring affordable housing includes homes for social rent.
 We also advocate for mixed tenure housing and a "brownfield first" approach to the planning system.

-Department for Levelling Up, Housing and Communities consultation on an accelerated planning system
+Department for Levelling Up, Housing and Communities: An accelerated planning system

 May 2024